tobiasbriones/blog/swe/dev/java/design/core/removing-cyclic-dependencies--_--java-vs-go-2023-05-28/index.md

 ---

+I just came across a cyclic package dependency case in Java.
+It's important to address the role of graphs in visualizing abstract concepts like cyclic dependencies in software design to reduce complexity and build simple systems.
+The benefits of using Go as a more modern and opinionated language are also emphasized.

 Addressing cyclic dependencies is an important design concern as it increases the complexity of our software, and the job of a software engineer is to reduce